• Skip to primary navigation

 Day 10: Luxor to Cairo

-This morning we disembark our ship and transfer to Luxor Airport for our return flight to Cairo.
+This morning we disembark our ship with our luggage and make a visit to the well preserved Temple of Hathor in Dendera.
+We will then make our way to the Luxor Airport for our return flight to Cairo.
 From Cairo Airport we will transfer to our centrally located hotel near the Nile and Tahrir Square, where we will stay for two nights.
-Lunch and dinner are on your own today.

 Day 11: Cairo: City of Past & Future